AK1975/CS/1 - Lesson Plans/4 - Linux SysAdmin Fundamentals/2/StudentGuide.md

 ### 04: Activity Review: Let's Talk to John

 - [Solution Guide: Let's Talk to John](Activities/3 - Talk to John/Solved/README.md)
-- The solutions for this activity will be uploaded after class

 ### 05: Privileges, root, sudo and su Demo
 We've used `sudo` for several commands in the last two days of class.